-Another great place to find free movies is your local library.
+A great place to find free movies is your local library.
 Lots of branches show a variety of films for children and toddlers.
-Check the online calendars of the New York Public Library, the Brooklyn Public Library and Queens Library to see what's being shown.
+Check the online calendars of the New York Public Library, the Brooklyn Public Library, and the Queens Library to see what's being shown.

 Museum of the Moving Image – Astoria

-This Queens institution underwent a massive renovation in 2011, and one of its additions was a state-of-the-art, 267-seat theater.
-Although not all of the screenings are for families, many are kid-friendly.
+This Queens institution underwent a massive renovation in 2011, and one of the additions was a state-of-the-art, 267-seat theater.
+Although not all of the screenings are for families, many are kid-friendly—particularly during school breaks, including daily showings of Encanto during spring break.
 Visit the website for the schedule.
-Note: Some screenings cost extra, but most are free with admission.

 AMC Theatres – Citywide

-Did you know you can pay under ten bucks (price varies by neighborhood) for screenings that start before noon at all NYC AMC Theatres year-round?
-Well it's true.
-We covered this and other deals in our Free and Cheap Summer Movies post.
-3D and IMAX cost extra.
+Did you know you can pay around 10 bucks (price varies by neighborhood) for screenings that start before 4pm at all NYC AMC Theatres year-round?
+Well, it's true.
+You can get 30 percent off of evening ticket prices when you go see a matinee before 4pm at these locations.